AndiEcker/AcuSihotInterfaces/README.md

 After that you need to use a SFTP tool - like WinSCP.exe for to pass/synchronize the files in the distribution folder to the web server directories (lint and services underneath /var/www).

+The web services that are available at https://services.signallia.com/ are currently configured to connect to the TEST systems of Acumen, Salesforce and Sihot.
+These services allow you to send reservations to Sihot, fetch reservations from Sihot, count available units within Sihot and more (details see further down).

+For to switch these web services from TEST to LIVE the following steps have to be done:

+1)	Open your SFTP tool (recommended WinSCP) and connect the web server web2v.acumen.es (using your Windows user account credentials).
+2)	On the web server select the folder /var/www/services (the root of these web services).
+3)	In the selected folder delete the (hidden) config file .sys_env.cfg.
+4)	Finally copy the file .sys_envLIVE.cfg and paste it into the same folder as .sys_env.cfg.

+For to switch back to the TEST systems do the same steps 1..3, and in step 4 copy the file .sys_envTEST.cfg (instead of .sys_envLIVE.cfg).

 #### Insert, Upsert or Delete Reservation